Dog Breeding

 Most genetic diseases are autosomal recessive, meaning:

-• Carrier: One copy of the mutation—healthy but can pass it to 50% of offspring
+• Carrier: One copy of the mutation, healthy but can pass the gene to 50% of offspring

 DNA Testing Providers